JediLuke/memelex/README.md

-This design choice clearly leads to more robust (I use the word 'perdurable') software, and as Ruston himself says "even 80 years from now I will still be able to run my TiddlyWiki, because the software and all my data runs in the most pervalent platform aaround today, the browser."
+This design choice clearly leads to more robust (I use the word 'perdurable') software, and as Ruston himself says "even 80 years from now I will still be able to run my TiddlyWiki, because the software and all my data runs in the most prevalent platform around today, the browser."
 I did not go down this path for Memelex because I wanted to share this source-code with the world - and committing modules like "MyFriends" and "MyPasswords" into a public git repo was a non-starter.
 We gain some flexibility by splitting